Following on the success of TOMBOLO 2016 LOTL returned to Brow Head for the second iteration of TOMBOLO.

 For the culmination of the project the public were invited to journey to the tip of the Mizen Peninsula to experience the site and the works that responded to it.
 The exhibition was open to the public over the weekends of the 22nd of September and 29th of September 2017.

 The project was part funding by The Arts Council of Ireland and by Cork County Council and through FundIT's crowdfunding platform.
 Special thanks to everyone who contributed to the project.

 Take a look through every part of Tombolo 2017.
 From production to finished works, to the exhibition weekend.

 A collaborative piece mimicking Marconi’s experimental arial-kite as he embarked on achieving the first transatlantic radio telecommuniactions.
 Created by Emily Robyn Archer and Theo Shields using reclaimed optimist sails and willow.

 Spoken work performance by Felix Power drawing from the names scratched into the ruins atop the hill.
 The narrative used the backdrop of the history of Marconi’s transatlantic telecommunications to juxtapose past and present ideas of authorship.

 COMPLETE RUINS - Fathracha Líanta

 This work fused the natural elements of the landscape with man made interruptions.
-Sophie Gough approached this fusion with high regard for both the positive and negative effect the man made world has on nature which led the audience to question their own standpoint as they experiences the landscape through the eyes of the artist.
+Sophie Gough approached this fusion with high regard for both the positive and negative effect the manmade world has on nature which led the audience to question their own standpoint as they experience the landscape through the eyes of the artist.

 LIGHT HUNTING CLOUD